 For another easy candy corn recipe try these tasty candy corn cake mix cookies.

 This easy candy corn fudge recipe is made with layers of yellow, orange, and white fudge to give it that classic candy corn look.
+It is a Halloween party favorite!

 But even though this fudge looks like candy corn, it doesn’t taste like actual candy corn — which I know is good news for those of you that just aren’t a candy corn fan.
+But fear not candy corn lovers!
+I have added some suggestions below to give your fudge some of that classic candy corn taste.

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.